EECS150/fpga_labs_fa22/lab2/spec/spec.md

 ## A Structural and Behavioral Adder Design

 ### Build a Structural 14-bit Adder
-To help you with this task, please refer to the `Code Generation with for-generate loops` slide in the [Verilog Primer Slides](http://inst.eecs.berkeley.edu/~eecs151/fa22/files/verilog/Verilog_Primer_Slides.pdf) (slide 35).
+To help you with this task, please refer to the full adder slides and `Code Generation with for-generate loops` slide in the [Verilog Primer Slides](http://inst.eecs.berkeley.edu/~eecs151/fa22/files/verilog/Verilog_Primer_Slides.pdf) (slide 35).

 Open `lab2/src/full_adder.v` and **fill in the logic** to produce the full adder outputs from the inputs.
+You can use either structural or behavior verilog for this.

 Open `lab2/src/structural_adder.v` and **construct a ripple carry adder** using the full adder cells you designed earlier and a 'for-generate loop'.
+This must be in structural verilog.

 Inspect the `z1top.v` top-level module and see how your structural adder is instantiated and hooked up to the top-level signals.
 For now, just look at the `user_adder` instance of your structural adder.